11philip22/woldhack.nl/content/posts/llvm-visual-studio/index.md

 ---

 Here at WoldTech we hate monolitic compilers.
 Thats why we exclusively use the llvm compiler infrastructure as our build toolchain.
+In this post I will explain on how to integrate llvm with visual studio

 <!--more-->